 The Tradescants enlisted others in their search for colorful and curious oddities.
 In one letter to the secretary of the navy, in pre-standardized English, Tradescant the Elder listed items he would very much like to acquire, such as an "Ellophants head with the teeth In it very large" and "All sorts of Serpents and Snakes Skines & Espetially of that sort that hathe a Combe on his head Lyke a Cock," not to mention "Any thing that Is strang."

 Over time, the collection grew so large and "strang" that it acquired the nickname of the Ark.
 Upon his death, Tradescant the Elder willed the contents of the Ark to his son.
 Perhaps the original plan was to keep the collection in the family for some time, but when Tradescant the Younger's own son died, he and his second wife, Hester, started looking outside the family for someone to take on the collections.
 They also made the acquaintance of a well-connected gentleman named Elias Ashmole (shown above in the long curly wig), who probably visited the collection for the first time in 1650, and who catalogued the Tradescant collection in Latin.

-An astrologer, alchemist, and royalist who enjoyed changing fortunes during the tumultuous years between the English Civil War and the restoration of the monarchy, Ashmole had fairly modest beginnings, but improved his prospects by marrying well (twice).
+An astrologer, alchemy enthusiast, and royalist who enjoyed changing fortunes during the tumultuous years between the English Civil War and the restoration of the monarchy, Ashmole had fairly modest beginnings.
+He improved his prospects by marrying well (twice).
 He later recounted with some glee his encounter with the freshly restored king, who "lookt upon me as an Honest man and would take care of me as an Honest man."
 Ashmole certainly didn't suffer from false modesty.
 According to some historians, he didn't suffer from very many scruples, either.